kgorman/ASP_base/docs/AI_ASSISTANT_GUIDE.md

 Atlas Stream Processing provides built-in sample streams like `sample_stream_solar` that are automatically available.
 These don't need to be defined in connections.json:

 - `sample_stream_solar` - Solar energy data for testing
-- Other sample streams may be available (check with `./tools/sp list`)
+- Other sample streams may be available (check with `./tools/sp processors list`)

 ### Variable Substitution